 Healthcare-acquired infections are typically caused by bacteria or other pathogens that are present in medical settings.
 When someone is sick or injured, and they go to the doctor or for a hospital visit, they may be exposed to these pathogens.
 Because their immune systems may be compromised due to their current medical condition, their bodies may not be able to fight off the infection.

 A healthcare-associated infection can happen in any type of medical care setting, including:

 Numerous types of HAIs can harm patients.
 The most common tend to involve contaminated medical devices like ventilators, catheters, and surgical instruments.
 Examples of common types of HAIs include:

 The danger comes when HAIs are left undiagnosed and untreated or when there is a delay in diagnosis and medical treatment.
 In those cases, sepsis can set in, making it much more challenging to treat.
 Sepsis can cause some significant complications, including organ failure, tissue damage, and death.

-Hospital infection lawyers can file a medical malpractice claim against a hospital or medical professional related to hospital-acquired infections for several reasons.
+A Philadelphia medical malpractice lawyer can file a medical negligence claim against a hospital or medical professional related to hospital-acquired infections for several reasons.
 They include:

-If you acquired an infection while in the hospital or other medical setting, you might be entitled to compensation to cover your medical expenses, lost wages, and pain and suffering.
+If you acquired an infection while in the hospital or other medical facilities, you might be entitled to compensation to cover your medical expenses, lost wages, and pain and suffering through a medical malpractice claim.
 Contact our office today for a free case evaluation by a Philadelphia hospital infection attorney at Ross Feller Casey.